 The ratio in the chart above divides the price of Ether by the price of Bitcoin and represents the amount of Bitcoin it takes to buy 1 Ether.
 When the ratio rises, Ether is outperforming Bitcoin - and when it falls, Ether is underperforming.

-As of 2021, Ether is the second-largest cryptocurrency by market capitalization after Bitcoin.
+Ether is the second-largest cryptocurrency by market capitalization after Bitcoin.
 It is the currency of the Ethereum blockchain and is often referred to as the "fuel" of the decentralized applications ("dapps") that are running on the network.
 Ethereum is the most popular blockchain for running smart contracts and dapps.
-In fact, as of August 2021, 116 out of the top 200 tokens (as measured by market capitalization) are located on the Ethereum blockchain.
+In fact, as of May 2023, 158 out of the top 200 tokens (as measured by market capitalization) are located on the Ethereum blockchain.
 They include stablecoins, DeFi projects and tokens of decentralized exchanges.

 An error appeared while loading the data.
 Maybe there is a technical problem with the data source.
 Please let me know if this happens regularly @silvan_frank.